-- c.
+- a.
+Meet all eligibility criteria for admission - b.
+Complete the Application for Admission and provide all supporting documentation - c.
 Complete an admissions interview by telephone or in person - d.
 Accept an offer of enrollment to Nizhoni Institute of Midwifery - e.
 Initial, date, and sign the School Performance Fact Sheet, Policies and Procedures signature pages, and complete, initial, date, and sign the Enrollment Agreement. - f.
 Pay application and enrollment fees, tuition, and institution sustaining fees.